-You’re invited to the celebratory reception of Children’s Museum of the Arts’ benefit exhibition and auction at David Zwirner honoring author Doro Globus and philanthropist Cynthia C. Wainwright on Wednesday, October 18 from 6–9 PM.
+You’re invited to Children’s Museum of the Arts’ fall gala at David Zwirner honoring author Doro Globus and philanthropist Cynthia C. Wainwright on Wednesday, October 18 from 6–9 PM.

 About The Emergency Arts Education Fund